Perlan 2 aircraft hits blood-boiling altitude

 Built in Oregon, the Perlan 2 has a wingspan of 84 feet and weighs 1,800 pounds.

-Payne and Sandercock recently began using a high altitude tow plane -- a modified Grob Egrett G520 turboprop -- rather than a conventional glider tow plane, to reach greater heights.
+The crew recently began using a high altitude tow plane -- a modified Grob Egrett G520 turboprop -- rather than a conventional glider tow plane, to reach greater heights.

 The glider uses atmospheric pressure variations caused by the polar vortex and a related weather phenomenon called the stratospheric polar night jet to ascend farther and farther upwards.